 After Wave 3, a subset of the ELSA sample was invited to complete an additional 'Life History' interview, collecting information on a range of areas spanning their whole life.
-A second 'Life History' interview was carried out in conjunction with Wave 11, with sample members who had not previously completed this interview.
-Separate data and documentation about the Life History interviews is available at the UKDS.
+Separate data and documentation about the EOL interviews is available at the UKDS.

-Follow-up health visit
+3.2.3 Follow-up nurse visit

-In waves 2, 4, 6, 8, 9, and 11, eligible respondents were offered a follow-up visit by a qualified biomedical fieldworker.
-The ELSA health visit collected various physical examination and performance data and collected biological samples for analysis.
+In waves 2, 4 and 6 and 8, eligible respondents were offered a follow-up visit by a qualified nurse.
+The ELSA nurse visit have collected various physical examination and performance data and collected biological samples for analysis.

-In waves 2, 4 and 6, all ELSA Core Members who completed a personal CAPI interview (not proxies) were eligible for a health visit.
-Some ineligible Partners were also offered a nurse visit on the biomedical fieldworker's discretion.
+In waves 2, 4 and 6, all ELSA Core Members who completed a personal CAPI interview (not proxies) were eligible for a nurse visit.
+Some ineligible Partners were also offered a nurse visit on the nurse's discretion.

-In Wave 8, only a sub-sample of Core Members who completed a personal CAPI interview were eligible for a health visit.
-This included respondents in the eligible sample who had consistently taken part in a health visit when available, to maximise the collection of longitudinal health data.
-A small number of ineligible Core Members or Partners were also offered a health visit on the biomedical fieldworker's discretion.
+In Wave 8, only a sub-sample of Core Members who completed a person CAPI interview were eligible for a nurse visit: people who had consistently taken part in a nurse visit when available prioritised for inclusion in the eligible sample, to maximise the collection of longitudinal nurse data.
+A small number of ineligible Core Members or Partners were also offered a nurse visit on the nurse's discretion.